PeterCamilleri/CX16/README.md

-# Developments Related to the CommanderX16 Project
+# Developments Related to the Commander X 16 Project

-This repository contains several developments/documents related to the Commander X 16 project.
+This repository contains several developments/documents related to the Commander X 16 (CX16) project.
 It is, however, in no way connected to that project.

-The prime focus of this repository is the 65C02 processor being used in the Commander X 16 (CX16).
+The prime focus of this repository is the 65C02 processor being used in the CX16.
 In particular:

 * Documentation of the 65C02.
 There are lots of tutorials on the old 6502, but little for the "C" variant.
 This needs some attention.